IversenCarpeNoctem/version-control-for-jquery/readme.txt

 == Changelog ==
+= 1.0.2 =
+* Corrected the way of requiring the "Settings" page.
+Thanks to Ivaylo Draganov for noticing!
+* Minor adjustments

 = 1.0.1 =
 * jQuery Core version 3.1.1 has been added
 * The plugin now supports the Norwegian language.